vrautela/treadmill-workdir/README.md

      - openldap-clients
      - openldap-servers

-   Afterwards, run vagrant up ldap, you should now have a working LDAP VM
+   Afterwards, run vagrant up ldap

 7. Include the following in Vagrantfile: config.vm.network 'private_network', type:'dhcp'

 8. Install Git on Dev VM and git clone https://github.com/Morgan-Stanley/treadmill-deploy

+9. git submodule init (or git submodule update if already ran init) Run ./configure && make && sudo make install in skalibs, execline and s6 (in that order)

+  Any issues:
+  Just read each of the INSTALL files for skalibs, execline and then s6

-9. Run make rpm under s6 and zookeeper
+  Next, run make rpm under treadmill-deploy/s6

+  Run sudo rpm --install skarnet-2.7.1.1-106.el7.x86_64.rpm (should be in treadmill-deploy/s6/build/RPMS or something like that)

 10. Create local yum repo (elaborate on this, include links and actually add the rpms to the yum repo)